The Story Behind Care with Flare

 I was diagnosed with Crohn’s disease at 15, after a sudden onset of symptoms, frequent bathroom trips, nausea, weight loss, and anemia.
 Thankfully, since IBD runs in my family, I was diagnosed quickly.
 But back then, it felt like just another family trait, like having brown eyes, not something that came with extra support or understanding.
-I kept it to myself and pushed through, even during tough moments like gaining 40 pounds on steroids right before senior pictures while having your classic textbook “moonface”.
-(Yes, someone even asked me what was “wrong with my face.”)
+There were moments that were especially difficult, like gaining 40 pounds on steroids right before senior pictures and navigating the emotional and physical changes that came with it.

 Eventually, I found a medication that worked and helped me absorb my nutrients and feel like myself again.
 That phase brought real relief, but chronic illness doesn’t always follow a straight line.
 A few years later, my symptoms shifted dramatically in the other direction: severe constipation, bloating, and fatigue that left me irritable and unsure of what to eat.
 That chapter was just as challenging in its own way, but it taught me how much our bodies communicate when something’s off, and how important it is to listen.